- Traumatising content

 Gifted with the power of the unique class, Spellthief, which allows him to absorb spells cast against him and cast them back at his foes, he swiftly learns to fight back, trampling his way into safer civilization.

 Shunned by adventurers, who see spellcasters like him as poor party members, Logan finds few allies, but his progress does not go unnoticed.
 As he gathers the personal strength to fend off wolves and goblins, he also attracts the attention of evil magi, eager to steal his powers.
 While he scrambles to find a way back home, will he even muster the will to do so?
 Or will he be seduced by the power of magic?

 Chapters have an average of 3,500~ words.
-New chapters every Friday at 6pm BST.
+New chapters every Friday at 6pm GMT.
 This work is only posted on Royal Road.
-Cover image by JiiBee.
+Cover image and illustrations by JiiBee.